Acekorneya/Ark-Survival-Ascended-Server/README.md

       - CPU_OPTIMIZATION=FALSE               # Set to TRUE to enable CPU optimization helps reduce high CPU usage on some systems, FALSE to disable
       - DISPLAY_POK_MONITOR_MESSAGE=FALSE    # Or TRUE to Show the Server Monitor Messages / Update Monitor
       - UPDATE_SERVER=TRUE                   # Enable or disable update checks
+      # Only used when more than one instance has UPDATE_SERVER=TRUE.
+      # POK-manager writes these automatically for managed multi-instance setups.
+      - UPDATE_COORDINATION_ROLE=MASTER      # MASTER or FOLLOWER
+      - UPDATE_COORDINATION_PRIORITY=1       # Lower number = earlier failover priority
       - CHECK_FOR_UPDATE_INTERVAL=24         # Check for Updates interval in hours
       - UPDATE_WINDOW_MINIMUM_TIME=12:00 AM  # Defines the minimum time, relative to server time, when an update check should run
       - UPDATE_WINDOW_MAXIMUM_TIME=11:59 PM  # Defines the maximum time, relative to server time, when an update